- Search The Registry

 - My Account

 *Eddie Robinson was born on this date 1919.
-He was an African American Black college football coach.
+He was a Black HBCU college football coach.

 Edward Gay Robinson is from Jackson, La., he attended Leland College (Baker, La.), where he played quarterback and led the team to a combined 18-1 record over the 1939 and 1940 seasons.
 During his final two years at Leland he also served as an assistant coach.
 He earned his bachelor's degree in 1941 and received a master's degree from the University of Iowa in 1954.